Devapala of Bengal: Reign

-Military conquests and campaigns
+Military campaigns

 Devapala is credited by Taranatha for subjugating the whole Northern India from the Himalayas to the Vindhyan Mountains.

 The Badal Pillar Inscription of Narayanapala describes the campaigns led by Devapala as:

 Lord of Gauda (Devapala) ruled the sea-girt earth, having eradicated the race of the Utkalas, humbled the pride of the Hūņas and scattered the conceit of the rulers of the Dravidas and the Gurjaras.